yutongshen/RL-DoubleDQN-PrioritizedReplay/README.md

     - `Memory` has to calculate priority for `SumTree` and importance-sampling weight for `RL`
   - **RL**
     - This is main part of the agent.
     - Choocing action via `actor()`.
-Using -greedy metho, that is, the agent randomly chooce action with probability.
-As times of updating increass, will become smaller
+Using ε-greedy metho, that is, the agent randomly chooce action wit ε probability.
+As times of updating increass ε will become smaller
     - Learning via `learn()`.
 The agent update self by the transitions that sampling in replay memory, and need product with importance-sampling weight when computing loss.

 ## Performance